Skip to content

 As we age, our bodies change, and so do our water needs.
 Several factors put older adults at risk of dehydration:

-• Reduced Thirst: As we get older, our sense of thirst may decline.
-This can lead to not drinking enough water.
+• Reduced Thirst: As we age, our thirst may decline, leading to a lack of water.

 • Medications: Some medications can increase the risk of dehydration by causing more frequent urination.